Heritage of briançon, let's go back in time

 The Traité d’Utrecht of 1713 will divide the Briançonnais.
-It is cut in two : one side to the "Duché from Savoie" (Italie today) and another in the kingdom of France.
-If you walk towards the threshold of Rochilles between Névache and Valloire, you will find milestones with a fleur-de-lys on one side and a Savoy Cross on the oder.
+It is cut in two : one side to the "Duché from Savoie" (Italie today) and another to the kingdom of France.
+If you walk towards the threshold of Rochilles between Névache and Valloire, you will find milestones with a fleur-de-lys on one side and a Savoy Cross on the other.

-But cup the Escartons in two different countries was not appreciated : On the side of Val Susa all the people spoke French and the dialect briançonnais for a long time.
+But cutting the Escartons into two different countries was not appreciated : On the side of Val Susa all the people spoke French and the dialect briançonnais for a long time.

-And on the oder side , the treaty granted the continuation of the ancestral privileges.
+And on the other side , the treaty granted the continuation of the ancestral privileges.
 The French Revolution will destroy the Escarton and will lead to the loss of its values.

 In 1789, La Grave et Villar d’Arène request their attachment to the Hautes-Alpes.

-Troughout the 19th century, the exploitation of hot spings in Monêtier knows its place : we were coming from Provence, Dauphiné and Piémont to enjoy its benefits.
+Troughout the 19th century, the exploitation of hot spings in Monêtier flourished : people came from Provence, Dauphiné and Piémont to enjoy its benefits.
 This period also saw the development of the forges , tanneries and spinning mills as well as semi-industrial anthracite mining, all along the Guisane valley.